-It is anticipated that Caledonian MacBrayne will operate the ferry service.
-The vessel which may run on the Sound of Barra sector will be similar to the "Loch Bhrushda" that currently operates in the Sound of Harris.
-The vessel is 44m long, 11.2m wide, 80 tonnes (dead weight) and 246 tonnes (gross) with a capacity to carry 18 cars or an equivalent, with 150 passengers.
+The ferry proposed for the route between Eriskay and Barra is to be the "Loch Brushda", which currently operates between Leverburgh, Isle of Lewis, and Otternish, North Uist.
+It is 44m long, 11.2m wide, 80 tonnes (dead weight) and 246 tonnes (gross) with a capacity to carry 18 cars and 150 passengers.
 The vessel operates by "shuttle propulsion" and has a top speed of 9 knots.

 Although direct measurements of sound source levels from ferries in the region have not been made, most vessels of similar size produce sounds of c.
 180-190 dB re 1 μ Pa at 1 metre for sound frequencies of 30-60 Hz (Richardson et al., 1995: 116; Evans, 1996).
 As noted above, the size of the propeller affects the dominant frequencies at which sound is generated.
 Strong broadband components caused by propeller cavitation were centred at 40-50 Hz for a vessel with a propeller 6.3 m in diameter, and near 100 Hz for another with a 9-m propeller.
-Although such sounds will be heard by any cetacean species, there is greatest overlap with the frequencies used by baleen whales like the minke whale.
+Although such sounds will be heard by any cetacean species, there is greatest overlap with the frequencies used by baleen whales like the minke whale, and should traffic of vessels in the Sound of Barra exceed around ten movements per day, it may deter this species from using the area.